-The Group has applied the transition provisions in IFRS 17 and IFRS 9 and has not disclosed the impact of the adoption on each financial statement line item.
-The effects of adopting these standards on the consolidated interim financial information on 1 January 2022 are presented in the statement of changes in equity.
+The Group has applied the transition provisions in IFRS 17 and IFRS 9 and effects the of adopting these standards on the consolidated interim financial information on 1 January 2022 are presented in the statement of changes in equity.

 The Group recorded an impairment allowance at 1 January 2022 on invested deposits with banks amounting to AED 18 million as a result of first time adoption of IFRS-9.